DeveloperJosh/Blues-auth-soo/README.md

 # Blue-Auth SSO Integration Guide

+If you are looking for the docs, you can find them [here](https://wiki.mutable.ai/DeveloperJosh/Blues-auth-sso).

 This guide provides instructions on how to integrate the Blue-Auth SSO (Single Sign-On) service into your web application.
 By following this guide, you will be able to authenticate users through Blue-Auth and retrieve user data securely.

 ## Getting Started